JoDRov/chat-app/README.md

 4. docker exec -it <container_id_or_name> bin/bash

-5. apt-get update // update all apt-get packages on the linux machine running on docker
+5. "apt-get update", update all apt-get packages on the linux machine running on docker

-6. apt-get install mongosh // install mongo shell on the linux machine running on docker
+6. "apt-get install" mongosh, install mongo shell on the linux machine running on docker

-7. mongosh -u root -p example // "-u" it's used for username and "-p" it's used for password, this way you can log into mongo's datgabase using mongosh
+7. "mongosh -u root -p example", "-u" it's used for username and "-p" it's used for password, this way you can log into mongo's datgabase using mongosh

 ## Run the application